IWAE-TIME/alpsim.github.io/content/govern/_index.md

 - To report a bug or request a feature please visit our GitHub [repository](https://github.com/ALPSim/ALPS/issues).

-- To get help with using ALPS please visit our user forum on [Discord](https://discord.com/invite/JRNWnnva9g).
+- To get help with using ALPS please visit our user forum on [Discord](https://discord.gg/JRNWnnva9g).

-- To contribute to ALPS please contact our a member of the [governing council](#alps-community-steering-committee).
+- To contribute to ALPS please contact a member of the [Governing Council](#alps-community-steering-committee).

 ### Decision making process

 Contributions and changes to ALPS occur using a consensus model.
 Proposals for modifications will be reviewed by both maintainers and core maintainers once posted to the GitHub repository.
-Modifications will be accepted if no comments are made within XXX weeks or if all maintainers agree on the modifications.
+Modifications will be accepted if no comments are made within 6 weeks or if all maintainers agree on the modifications.
 Controversial proposals decisions can be appealed to the governing council.

 ### Contribution process